agavrel/UUID-comp/README.md

 | ULID | 128 | 26 | one out of 1,208,925,819,614,629,174,706,176 in a given millisecond | No practical limit | Yes time-sorted |
 | TSID | 64 | 13 | Higher: At least a billion identifiers per millisecond before the risk appears | 70 | Yes time-sorted |
 | Sonyflake | 64 | 13 | | 174 | No |

+---

+### Conclusion (personal thoughts)

+Overall TSID has my preference for most usecases, especially it looks great to attribute unique IDs for messages as the timestamp is embedded within the unique identifier. (which means you can discard the timestamp as well, so you replace the timestamp which is 128 bits, and the UUID which is also 128 bits, with only 64 bits.